Are you facing marriage or general life problems that make no sense?

 When I was wrestling with my questions, God told me “trouble can birth greater things.”
-He went on to explain;
+I felt like He went on to explain;

-Other people are facing the same things I face today.
-They need encouragers; other people linking hands and pointing them in the direction of the Fulfill-er of all promises.
+Others are facing the same things I face today.
+I am not unique.
+What we need is encouragement; linking hands and pointing each other in the direction of the Fulfiller of all promises.

 The guys that went up to meet David did not go because the ex-commander was having a good old time in a cave.
 David was not having a good time; he was alone, stripped of everything, desperate.